November 3rd, 2021

 The Government of Canada recommends that all adults achieve about 150 minutes of moderate to vigorous physical activity each week.
 However, Statistics Canada notes that only about 16% of adults achieve this recommended amount.

 And it makes sense if you consider the fact that we spend more time than ever on screens, move less than humans ever have, and have replaced many labour-intensive tasks with machines.

-From a wellness perspective, all that convenience comes with a real and significant cost a cost in terms of your fitness, cognitive abilities, and your overall quality of life.
+From a wellness perspective, all that convenience comes with a real and significant cost.
 How does this cost weigh out in the long-term?
 Let’s take a look.

 COST #1: Increased Risk of Chronic Diseases

 Several studies associate increased sedentary time with many adverse health conditions and chronic diseases, including coronary heart disease, type 2 diabetes, breast and colon cancers, and osteoporosis.

 Undeniably, these chronic diseases greatly reduce an individual’s quality of life.
 On top of this, there are costs to the healthcare system, as well as the impact on those that care for you and love you.

 In contrast, the World Health Organization (WHO) states that physical activity can significantly help prevent these non-communicable diseases.
 They even go on to claim that four to five million deaths every year could be avoided with a more active population.